kevinhubbard/JavaClassTemplate/README.md

 cd JavaClassTemplate/source
-javac -d ../classes net/kevinjr/*.java cd ../classes jar -cvmf manifest.txt classConstruct.jar net
+javac -d ../classes net/kevinjr/*.java cd ../classes java net/kevinjr/Main
 ```
+To create a JAR file:
+Compile the same way as above.
+Go to classes directory in the terminal and enter the following command.
+`jar -cvmf manifest.txt classConstruct.jar net`

-If there are no errors, a JAR file will be created.
+If no errors a JAR file will be created in the classes directory.